Apparently, leadership and submission are not so black and white after all.

 Doing something without being asked.
 Refusing to watch your partner struggle with something that you can do more easily even when its not “your thing”.

 Working as a team blurs the rigidity of roles and allows people to flow in whatever way that works best for them.
-No two couples are the same.
+No two couples are alike.

 I have to adjust and take my “damsel-in-distress” syndrome somewhere else, where his shining armor will show up easier and quicker.
-I trust that when things get out of control, he will get around to do what needs to get done.
+(And it does.
+My husband is the sweetest, kindest, funniest most affection guy I know.
+I married up!)

 So how about you, what are you thoughts on Love, Submission and Teamwork?
 Please share in Comments below.